Is PrEP Right For Me?

 Any licensed healthcare provider can prescribe PrEP.
 Most private insurance plans cover PrEP, as does Medicaid, the state-run health insurance program for low-income individuals.
 If you are uninsured or underinsured, ask your healthcare provider about pharmaceutical patient assistance programs, which may be able to offset the cost of the medication.

 Only a medical provider can help you answer that question for sure.
-Generally, PrEP is for people who do not have HIV but who are more likely to encounter it, including anyone who is in an ongoing relationship with a partner living with HIV, anyone who does not consistently use a condom when having sex or anyone who shares injection drug or hormone equipment.
-Studies have shown that PrEP can be hugely beneficial for people of various gender identities and sexual orientations.
+Generally, PrEP is for anyone at increased risk for contracting HIV, including anyone who is in an ongoing relationship with a person living with HIV, anyone who does not consistently use a condom, and anyone who shares injection drug or hormone equipment.
+Studies have shown that PrEP can be beneficial for people of various gender identities and sexual orientations.

 How else can I stay HIV-negative?